Jamie135/TokenizeArt/documentation/README.md

 ### Token

-The type of cryptocurrency that will be studied in this project is a Token.
+The type of cryptocurrency that will be studied in this project is a Token, and more specifically a *non-fungible* one: a token whose units are not interchangeable, each carrying its own identity and its own metadata.
 Unlike coins (e.g. Bitcoin, Ethereum) that operate on their own independent blockchain, Tokens use an existing blockchain to perform their wide-range functionalities that are managed by a smart contract.
 Coins are primarily used as a medium of exchange, data storage, or transaction payment.
 Whereas Tokens represent a variety of assets or utilities, such as digital assets, access to platform-specific services, or even voting rights within a decentralized application (dApp).